 In early 2015, after years of development, design, and redesign, we had the product that would launch our SaaS startup: ChannelReply.

 Zendesk is far from the only customer service platform out there.
-Other sellers across the world are using the same multichannel ecommerce approach we use, and many of them rely on CRM software like Salesforce’s Desk.com instead.
+Other sellers across the world are using the same multichannel ecommerce approach we use, and many of them rely on CRM software like Salesforce’s Desk.com or the extremely popular Freshdesk instead.

 Before long, the Desk team reached out to us and asked if we could do the same thing we did for Zendesk.
-We said yes—and enabled our Desk integration just two weeks ago.
+We said yes—and enabled our Desk.com integration just two weeks before we first published this post.

 We don’t plan to stop here.
-Today we have eBay and Amazon integrations with Zendesk and Desk.com; tomorrow we hope to add more.
-We’re working on adding marketplaces like Jet and Etsy, and CRM platforms like Help Scout and Freshdesk.
+Today we have eBay and Amazon integrations with Zendesk, Desk and Freshdesk; tomorrow we hope to add more.
+We’re working on adding marketplaces like Walmart and CRM platforms like Help Scout.
 We don’t plan to stop anytime soon.

 Our goal: to create an all-in-one integration that connects any marketplace with any CRM system.